mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 [system.generator.capability.minReactive system.generator.capability.maxReactive]
 ```

-Once the solution of the AC power flow analysis is obtained, calling the function [`reactivePowerLimit!`](@ref reactivePowerLimit!) will execute the [`generator!`](@ref generator!) function if it has not been executed before.
-This will then give us the output of the generators' reactive power as follows:
+Once the solution of the AC power flow analysis is obtained, the [`analysisGenerator`](@ref analysisGenerator) function can be called to compute the reactive power output of generators:
 ```@repl GeneratorReactivePowerLimits
-analysis.generator.power.reactive
+power.reactive
 ```

 The variable `violate` indicates the violation of limits, where the first generator violates the minimum limit and the second generator violates the maximum limit, as shown below:
 ```@repl GeneratorReactivePowerLimits
 violate